Lunal98/go-sentinel/README.md

       extensionfilter:
         - jpg
         - png
-# Tasks define checks that make sure the dependcies of the States are in a healthy condition
+# Checks define checks that make sure the dependcies of the States are in a healthy condition
-tasks:
+checks:
   - name: mount
     frequency:
       type: oneshot